microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Partner programs.md

 ***Partners must be nominated for CSI through the Global Partner Solutions team.***

-The following specializations are **required** for eligibility to participate in Cybersecurity Investment (CSI):
+The following **[Security Specializations](/PartnerResources/skilling/microsoft-security-academy/specializations)** are **required** for eligibility to participate in Cybersecurity Investment (CSI):

 - Threat Protection Specialization OR
 - Information Protection Specialization OR
 - Identity and Access Management Specialization + any other Security Specialization OR
 - Cloud Security Specialization + any other Security Specialization

-##### Partner MUST:
+##### Partners must:

-- Execute at least 12 pre-sales activities throughout Microsoft FY25 *(July 1, 2024 – June 30, 2025)*
+1. Execute at least 12 pre-sales activities throughout Microsoft FY25 *(July 1, 2024 – June 30, 2025)*
   - *6 completed pre-sales engagements are required in the first 6 months*

-- Achieve a Milestone 1 to Milestone 2 conversion ratio of 15% or higher for Microsoft FY25
+2. Achieve a Milestone 1 to Milestone 2 conversion ratio of 15% or higher for Microsoft FY25
   - *The conversion ratio will reflect total number of M1’s completed compared to total number of M2’s*

-## Microsoft MXDR Verified Solution
+## MXDR Verified Solution

-Managed Extended Detection and Response (MXDR) extends beyond traditional Managed Detection and Response (MDR) to include Identity Protection, Cloud Apps, email & collaboration, and SIEM/SOAR.
+Managed Extended Detection and Response (MXDR) extends beyond traditional Managed Detection and Response (MDR) to include Identity Protection, Cloud Apps, email, and SIEM/SOAR.

 The verified MXDR solution status is the first engineering verification of its kind for our MSSP partner community.
 Partners with this elite status have an MXDR solution that meets a high bar of criteria of security managed services across XDR technology, providing 24x7x365 continuous SOC monitoring, incident response, proactive threat hunting, configuration management, and managed SIEM/SOAR offerings.